Efficient Long-Horizon Vision-Language-Action Models via Static-Dynamic Disentanglement: Method

 \textbf{Learning when to recache} A key challenge is deciding when cached static tokens should be refreshed.
 Naively recomputing static tokens at every timestep negates any computational benefit, while overly aggressive reuse of static tokens risks stale representations.
+To address this, we introduce a learned recache gate at each static level $l$,